Aliu Mahama: Career

 He started his working career at the Bolgatanga regional office of the State Construction Corporation as an Engineer/Construction from 1972 to 1975.

 He was promoted to Assistant Regional Manager and posted to the Koforidua Regional Office of the corporation from 1975 to 1976.

 He held the position of Regional Manager in charge of the Northern Region, Tamale from June 1976 to August 1982.

 In 1982, he successfully established his own civil engineering and general construction firm, LIDRA Limited, and became its managing director.
 He was Chairman of the Northern Regional Contractors Association from 1996 until the December 2000 elections.

-He was a Councilor on the Yendi District Council in 1978 and an Assemblyman on the Tamale Municipal Assembly in 1990.
+He was a counselor on the Yendi District Council in 1978 and an Assemblyman on the Tamale Municipal Assembly in 1990.
 He was also Chairman of the Economic Development Committee of the Tamale-Louisville Sister State Committee.

 He was a board member of several secondary schools in the Northern Region including the Tamale Polytechnic.

 He also served as a board member of the Ghanaian Premier League side Real Tamale United, where he was a founding member.